gavinmarc/fb-sim/README.md

 ## Football Simulator

-Fun project based around predicted the outcome of a football game based on goals and previous results.
+Fun project based around predicting the outcome of a football game based on goals and previous results.